gamedolphin/gamedolphin.github.com/content/my-setup.md

 ### Hardware

-I have two monitors, an AOC 32" main monitor and a Dell 24" vertical side monitor and [Keychron K6](https://www.keychron.com/products/keychron-k6-wireless-mechanical-keyboard) mechanical keyboard.
+I have a single monitors, an AOC 32".
+I have the laptop mounted on a stand as a second monitor and [Varmilo Minilo 65%](https://varmilo.com/products/minilo65?variant=44504221745371) mechanical keyboard.

 I record using the [Blue Yeti](https://www.logitechg.com/en-us/products/streaming-gear/yeti-premium-usb-microphone.988-000100.html) microphone.